-Black Mesa AZ 85938
+Black Mesa AZ 86028

 Dear Mr. and Mrs. Michael Doyle,

 2) Non-economic damages.
 We have suffered mental anguish, pain, and suffering because of the loss of the love, society, companionship, care, protection, guidance, advice and nurturing from our Mother.
 Although these items are less tangible, they have more value to our family than any economic loss.
-We, therefore, decided we will ask one million dollars for mental anguish and suffering.
+We, therefore, decided we ask one million dollars for mental anguish and suffering.

-3) We are further asking three million dollars in punitive damages.
+3) We further ask three million dollars in punitive damages.
 Mr. Doyle should not ever presume to have the knowledge to rush to perform CPR when he is not a medical professional.
 We ask for these costs to compensate for elder abuse, misconduct and the resulting death of our Mother.

 4) Attorney’s fees.
 As the survivors, we plan to recover interest on damages and be reimbursed for attorney’s expenses incurred in bringing this lawsuit.
-Attorney’s fees will be minimum of $125,000.
+Attorney’s fees will be a minimum of $125,000.